Call us now:

 Get expert legal guidance.

 Some banks may also request a Thai tax identification number, depending on the applicant’s financial profile.
+In addition, applicants should be prepared to provide a Thai mobile phone number registered in their own name, as it is now mandatory for activating mobile banking and is increasingly linked to the account for security and anti-fraud monitoring (the so-called SIM-card linkage rule).
+An initial deposit of typically 500 to 2,000 THB in cash is required to activate the account.
 All submitted documents must have consistent information, especially regarding addresses or immigration dates, to prevent processing delays.

 How the account opening process works when you open a bank account in Thailand

 The process starts when the applicant visits a bank branch, where an officer reviews immigration documents and confirms visa eligibility.
-The officer verifies the TM30 and proof of address, and banks conduct identity checks using photographs and digital signatures.
+The officer verifies the TM30 (or a Certificate of Residence) and proof of address, and banks conduct identity checks using photographs and digital signatures.
 Applicants must state the purpose of opening the account in Thailand, as required by AML regulations.
 Once all verifications are complete, the account is opened, and mobile banking is activated.
-Branches in Bangkok, Phuket, and Chiang Mai are especially experienced in serving foreign clients and managing these procedures efficiently.

 The banks most frequently used by foreigners to open a bank account in Thailand